naldal/TuistAutoGen/README.md

 ### Usage with Options
 **Now, you can use variety cases with these options!**

-For example,
-Let's say you want to make a main application and an includeOnly application.
+Case 1) Let's assume that you want to create a main application and an includeOnly application.

 ```bash
 ./autoGenerator.sh --main $Main_ProjectName --includeOnly $Include_Only_ProjectName
 ```
 <br>

-How about two includeOnly applications and an include application?
+Case 2) Let's create two includeOnly applications and one include application.

-Not a Problem 😎
+There is no problem at all. 😎
 ```bash
 ./autoGenerator.sh --main $Main_ProjectName --includeOnly $Include_Only_ProjectName_One --includeOnly $Include_Only_ProjectName_Two --include $Include_ProjectName
 ```
 <br>
-Framework?
+Case 3) What about generating a framework?

 ```bash
 ./autoGenerator.sh --main $Main_ProjectName --framework $Framework_ProjectName